Disclosure- This post contains affiliate links, meaning I get a percentage of the payment for promoting the product at no extra cost to you!

 One handy thing about stews is that you can use up all those old cuts of meat that have been sitting in your freezer forgotten.
 From roasts to rib-eye-steaks, you can really use whatever cut of beef you like, since it cooks so slowly for a long time breaking down the connective tissue, making even the toughest meats tender.

-Add 4 cups mixed vegetables.
+2. Add 4 cups mixed vegetables.
 This part is super customizable to what you have on hand.
 Plus, making this even easier, you can just add 4 cups frozen mixed vegetables.
-Often this is exactly what I do since it cuts out prep time.
-If you don’t have frozen mixed vegetables, then just use a mix from all the different frozen bags you have!

 I had used peas, corn, beans and carrots.
 Except for my carrots, they all came from the bags of frozen vegetables in my freezer.
 Add 3 small potatoes, cubed, on top of the vegetables.